AnnaSamtash/test-task-travel-trucks/README.md

 - Axios for API requests

-- CSS Modules or your preferred CSS library
+- CSS Modules, library clsx

+- libraries Formik and Yup for form adjustment and validation

+- Library Modern-normalize to add normalization styles to the project

+- Library React-datepicker for custom calendar render

+- Library React-helmet-async to encapsulate data on a per-request basis

+- Library React-icons

+- Library React-loader-spinner for render component Loader during loading

+- Library React-modal for render modal dialog component with camper's photo

+- Library React-toastify to add notifications to the app

-- React Persist to handle state persistence
+- Redux-Persist to handle state persistence

 Usage